Board Certified Podiatrists | Expert Foot & Ankle Care

 Third line: Injection therapy.
 A corticosteroid injection under ultrasound guidance reduces perineural inflammation and can provide weeks to months of relief.
 Some podiatrists offer alcohol sclerosing injections — a series of 4–7 injections that chemically shrink the nerve tissue.

 Fourth line: Surgery (neurectomy).
-For the approximately 20% of patients who do not respond to conservative care, surgical removal of the affected nerve segment is highly effective, with success rates of approximately 85%.
+For the approximately 20% of patients who do not respond to conservative care, surgical removal of the affected nerve segment is effective, with success rates of approximately 85%.
 Recovery takes 3–4 weeks.

 Best Products for Morton’s Neuroma